tararoshan/tararoshan.github.io/operating-systems-archive.md

 ---
 layout: archive
-which_category: OperatingSystems
+which_category: operatingSystems
-title: All operating systems posts
+title: All Operating Systems posts
 ---